stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ## new thinking on working remotely

-To make working from home, or anywhere else, both effective and sustainable, employees need one more thing:
+To make working from home, or anywhere else, both **effective and sustainable**, employees need one more thing:

 **Context!**